|Our St. Louis Trucking Accident Attorneys Will Fight for You

 - Admit fault to the truck driver

-- Move your vehicle from the scene until the police show up
+- Move your vehicle from the scene until the police arrive.

-- Give a statement to the insurance representative of the trucking company
+- Provide a statement to the insurance representative of the trucking company.

 - Sign a release that would allow the trucking company’s insurance carrier to obtain your medical records